Fire services

 Move to a safe place if:

-In Dili, be careful around Tasi Tolu, Comoro and other crowded areas.
+In Dili, be careful around Tasi Tolu, Comoro and other crowded areas, and at night in areas which attract crowds.

 More information: